BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_1_Understanding_the_Foundation_of_Transactions.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-The foundation of Bitcoin is the ability to protect the transactions, something that's done with a simple scripting language.
+The foundation of Bitcoin is the ability to protect transactions, something that's done with a simple scripting language.

 ## Know the Parts of the Cryptographic Puzzle